codyaverett/memento/personal/job-hunting/jb-hunt-topics.md

 # Component Design
 - I like small focused components that can either be reused or replaced easily
+- Smaller components are usually simpler to test
 - I also like breaking my code down into reusable modules (I like the module approach because the code can be self contained and inputs/outputs can be more easily reasoned about and replaced)
 - I'm a huge fan of MonoRepos for that reason too.
 (Lerna, Yarn Workspaces, and PNPM workspaces).
 Monorepos also allow me to maintain a common toolset across all my packages.
 - I like to separate visual/presentation components from stateful components when possible since visual style is something that could change and be tested separately from the more logical components